absmach/magistrala-docs/docs/user-guide/clients/groups.md

 title: Groups
 ---

-**Groups** in Magistrala are flexible containers used to organize clients and channels.
+**Groups** in Magistrala can be anything really.
+They are used to group clients and channels together.
 This enables assigning of users to a group of channels and clients with a particular role.

 ## Create a Group

-To create a group, click on the `+ Create` button present on the top-left corner of the page.
+To create a group, click on the `+ Create` button present on the top of the group sidebar.
 You can also create multiple groups by uploading a _.csv_ file with group **names** and any other fields you would like to add.

 ![Create group](../../img/clients/group-create-button.png)